ortus-docs/contentbox-docs/installation/express_installation.md

 ![](../images/datasource_wizard.png)

 You can now visit your application under `http://localhost:8085` and you will be presented with our datasource wizard.
-Since we are in express edition, just choose the embedded
+Since we are in express edition, just choose the embedded database and follow the instructions.